littlecodersh/ItChat/README_EN.md

 Q: Why sometimes I can't send messages?

 A: Some account simply can't send messages to yourself, so use `filehelper` instead.
-Besides, there's limitation in calling api, so set some gap between them.

 ## Author